-The Department of Physics at Truman State University, a top-ranked public liberal arts and sciences university, has one full-time, tenure track appointment beginning August 2021.
+The Department of Physics at Truman State University, a top-ranked public liberal arts and sciences university, has one full-time, tenure track appointment.
 The Department is in the process of expanding our astronomy course offerings and adding an Astronomy/Astrophysics track to our major.
 Ideal candidates will be able to teach both introductory and advanced courses in physics and astronomy, and provide high-quality research experiences for undergraduates.

 Responsibilities: Teaching a range of introductory and advanced undergraduate physics and astronomy courses; conducting research and scholarship involving undergraduate students (startup funds are available); academic advising of physics majors; service to the department, school, and university.

 - Ph.D. in physics, astronomy, or related field.
 (ABD candidates will be considered with an expected Ph.D. completion within one year of the start date.)

 - Ability to teach a wide range of courses in Truman’s undergraduate physics curriculum, including undergraduate astronomy courses

 - Evidence of teaching effectiveness

 - A record of research in physics, astronomy, or related fields